-The head of the Audit Authority (AA) is the Minister of Rural Development.
-The Minister delegated the actual fulfilment of the tasks to the Accreditation Unit of the Finance, Supervision and Accreditation Department of MRD.
+The head of the Audit Authority (AA) is the Minister of Agriculture.
+The Minister delegated the actual fulfilment of the tasks to the Department for Authorities of Agricultural and Fisheries Funds, Unit of Audit Authority of MAg.
 The functions of the AA are separated fully from the functions of the MA.
-According to EFF Article 58(4), the managing, certifying and audit authority may be part of the same body.
+According to EFF Article 58(4), the certifying and audit authority may be part of the same body.
 However, CA and AA are functionally independent from each other.
 Compliance with the principle of separation of functions between and within these three bodies is ensured.